sutegi/final-project_WEB2/README.md

    - Replace the placeholders for `News API` and `Ticketmaster API` in the JavaScript code.

 ### Usage
-1. Open the `index.html` file in your browser or serve it through a local server.
+1. Open the `signup.html` file in your browser or serve it through a local server and register a new account.
 2. Perform portfolio actions (admins only).
 3. Browse the latest news and cultural events fetched dynamically.